aki2o/plsense/README.md

 Usage
 =====

-For the end user, perhaps it's no need to know usage of this tool.
+Perhaps end user don't need to know the usage of this tool.
-About usage/specification of this tool, see https://github.com/aki2o/plsense/wiki/Home.
+About the usage/specification of this tool, see https://github.com/aki2o/plsense/wiki/Home.

 Tested On